curtisburkhalter/CAD-Cross-Architecture-AI/README.md

 ## License

-Internal HP demo.
+Educational demo.
 Not for distribution.